rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 These work like `reduce` and `transform_reduce`, except that instead of returning the reduction result by value, they write it to the first element of an output range.
+We include both unary and binary versions of `transform_reduce_into`.

 The `reduce_into` algorithm has
 [precedent in the Thrust library](https://nvidia.github.io/cccl/thrust/api_docs/algorithms/reductions.html).